-Motivated by Conjecture~\ref{conj:parabolic images} we write $\mathfrak{X}_{G,\rm tri}\subset \mathfrak{X}_G\times\mathfrak{X}_T$ for the scheme theoretic image of $\overline{\mathfrak{X}}_B$ under the proper map $\overline{\beta}_B$.
-The following theorem gives a partial description of the pre-images of the morphism $\mathfrak{X}_{G,\rm tri}\rightarrow \mathfrak{X}_G$ that will turn out to be important in the construction of companion points in eigenvarieties (i.e.~in the construction of overconvergent $p$-adic automorphic forms of finite slope with prescribed associated Galois representation) in Section \ref{sec:eigenvar}.
-Before describing the pre-images we need some preparation.
+Motivated by Conjecture~\ref{conj:parabolic images} we write $\mathfrak{X}_{G,\rm tri}\subset \mathfrak{X}_G\times\mathfrak{X}_T$ for the scheme-theoretic image of $\overline{\mathfrak{X}}_B$ under the proper map $\overline{\beta}_B$.
+The following theorem gives a partial description of the preimages of the morphism $\mathfrak{X}_{G,\rm tri}\rightarrow \mathfrak{X}_G$ that will turn out to be important in the construction of companion points in eigenvarieties (i.e.~in the construction of overconvergent $p$-adic automorphic forms of finite slope with prescribed associated Galois representation) in Section \ref{sec:eigenvar}.
+Before describing the preimages we need some preparation.